galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 {% include _includes/cyoa-choices.html option1="featureCounts" option2="STAR" default="featureCounts" %}

 In principle, the counting of reads overlapping with genomic features is a fairly simple task.
 But the strandness of the library needs to be determined.
 Indeed this is a parameter of **featureCounts**.
-On the contrary, **STAR** evaluate the counts into the three possible strandness but you still need this information to extract the counts which corresponds to your library.
+On the contrary, **STAR** evaluates the counts into the three possible strandnesses but you still need this information to extract the counts which corresponds to your library.

 ## Estimation of the strandness